January 10, 2021

 Wintry hike across two summits of Jizera Mountains.

-"I could use some getaway," I thought, and opened a map, "..to the mountains, preferably."
+"I could use a spontaneous getaway," I thought, and opened a map, "..to the mountains, preferably."
 I got in touch with a friend to join me, and the chat went kind of like this:

 ~ "Hey, how do you feel about an outdoor adventure tomorrow?"